 A Last Will & Testament is a document that provides all of the essential details of who will inherit your assets, when and how they will inherit it, and who is in charge of settling your affairs.
 Additionally, if you have minor children, this will also cover who will serve as a guardian to your children until they become adults.

-A power-of-attorney is a document that allows you to appoint an individual or organization as agent to handle your financial, healthcare, and mental healthcare affairs should you be incapacitated or unable to do so.
+A Power-of-Attorney is a document that allows you to appoint an individual or organization as an agent to handle your financial, healthcare, and mental healthcare affairs should you be incapacitated or unable to do so.

-A living will communicates your wishes regarding life prolonging medical treatments.
-This document is important, as it informs your family and health care providers about such medical treatments in the event you are unable to speak for yourself.
+A Living Will communicates your wishes regarding life-prolonging medical treatments.
+This document is important as it informs your family and health care providers about such medical procedures in the event you are unable to speak for yourself.